rams3sh/cowin4all/README.md

 Link [here](https://github.com/bombardier-gif/covid-vaccine-booking#shortcuts-steps-in-screenshots).

-Just ensure that the url entered in the configuration is that of the cowin4all server app and the method is `PUT`.
+Just ensure that the url entered in the configuration in Step 8 (mentioned in the above link) is that of the cowin4all server app and the method is `PUT`.

 *Note:*
 ~~~